Do you want to know why you’re not losing fat, like, for real? You’re eating too much.

 See how tiny it is?
 This 25g serving comes in at 165 calories and 16.6g of fat.

 If you kept a 100g bag of Brazil Nuts at your desk, snacking on them throughout the day, by the end of your working day: you’ve just consumed 656 calories and 67g of fat.
-(Calories in 100g of Brazil Nuts)

-That’s more calories than 2 Snickers Bars.
+That’s more calories than two Snickers bars.

 This is on top of breakfast, lunch, dinner, and any other snacks you had.
 We also tend to eat more when we have food within easy reach and because we’re also working, we seldom notice ourselves doing this.
 And even if we do notice, remember the whole being bad at remembering what we ate?

 Solution: Don’t keep snacks around your desk while working.
 If you do want to grab a snack, make sure it’s kept in the office kitchen.
 The simple act of making it harder to get to will reduce the chances of mindless eating.

 Hidden calories are all the calories we don’t think about because we don’t really expect them to be there, or underestimate the impact they can have on total calorie intake.

 When you go out to eat at restaurants, there are a lot of hidden calories you either forget to think about or simply don’t realise are there.

 The oils they use in preparing the food, the sauces that accompany the food, the sugars and fats they add into the marinade.

 The chef isn’t thinking about your waistline as much as he is your taste buds.
 All of these things add up, regardless if you realise or not.